Bogdanovich77/mindcraft/FAQ.md

 - Texture Packs?
 Apparently these cause issues and refuse to connect.
 Not sure why

 - Baritone?
 Baritone is a mod that is completely different from mineflayer.
 There is currently no easy way to integrate the two programs.

+- **UI Deprecation?** The old UI (port 8080) is deprecated and will be discontinued on 2026-12-31.
+Use the new UI at **http://localhost:5173**.
+See the [Migration Guide](README.md#ui-migration-guide) for details.

+- **Where is the new UI?** The new React-based UI runs on port 5173.
+Start it with `cd frontend && npm run dev` or use `npm run ui:both` to start both backend and new UI.

+- **Can I still use the old UI?** Yes, the old UI remains functional during the deprecation period, but we strongly recommend migrating to the new UI for better features and future compatibility.